Metaferya/pandas-challenge/README.md

 -	pip install pandas

 # Technologies Used
-•	List the technologies, libraries, and tools used in the project, such as: a-	Python b-	Pandas c-	Jupyter Notebook
+1-	Python
+2-	Pandas
+3-	Jupyter Notebook

 # Usage
 •	To run the analysis, open the Jupyter Notebook file (PyCitySchools.ipynb) and execute the cells.
 The notebook contains step-by-step instructions and code to generate the necessary metrics.
 # Files and Setup

 **Files to Load**:
 •	  - `schools_complete.csv`
 •	  - `students_complete.csv`